128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-default-instance    This identity represents a default routing instance.
+- default-instance: This identity represents a default routing instance.

 ## `configure authority router routing vrf`